DevExpress/devextreme-demos/JSDemos/Demos/TabPanel/Overview/description.md

 You can configure navigation between tabs.
 Specify the [swipeEnabled](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#swipeEnabled) to define whether to switch between views with the swipe gesture.
 You can also [loop](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#loop) views and use the [animationEnabled](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#animationEnabled) property to specify whether to animate the change of the selected view.

-To change the selected tab programmatically, use the [selectedIndex](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#swipeEnabled) property that is the index of the currently selected tab in the [dataSource](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#dataSource) or [items[]](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/items/) array.
-The [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#onSelectionChanged) allows you to specify a function that is executed when the selected tab changes.
+To switch between tabs programmatically, use the [selectedIndex](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#selectedIndex) property.
+It accepts the index of a tab in the **dataSource** or **items[]** array.
+The [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxTabPanel/Configuration/#onSelectionChanged) function allows you perform desired actions when the selected tab changes.

 You can switch the checkboxes below the TabPanel to change the **loop**, **animationEnabled**, and **swipeEnabled** property values.